-How to install Linux Bash on Windows 10 Anniversary update [EASY WAY]
+How to install Linux Bash on Windows 10 [EASY WAY]

-Microsoft CEO, Satya Nadella, recently confirmed that “Microsoft loves Linux“.
+Microsoft CEO, Satya Nadella, already confirmed that “Microsoft loves Linux“.
 The company introduced some benefits for Linux developers using Windows 10.

 So, if you’re interested in running Linux commands on your Windows 10 machine, we’ve prepared this guide to show you how to install the Linux Bash on your Windows 10 computer.